Emerjoin/Jeuxen-community/README.md

 Jeuxen will be assuming the semantic version from the first production-ready release onwards.

 # Contributions
-Contact the emerjoin developer team via emerjoin@gmail.com
+Contact the emerjoin development team via emerjoin@gmail.com